entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  21. Length of the central plate contact with the nuchal plate: short (0); long, measured as greater than one half the length from the nuchal anteromedian point to the posterolateral corner of the nuchal plate (1).
 > Carr (1991), Character 21; Carr and Hlavin (2010), Character 21; Rücklin *et al*.
 (2015), Character 21; Zhu Y *et al*.
 (2016), Character 21; Jobbins *et al*.
 (2022, 2024), Character 21; Xue *et al*. (submitted), Character 21.

-> In those taxa that the nuchal plate seperates the central plates or the nuchal plate is absent **Phyllolepid**, this character is scored as 'not applicable'.
+> - In those taxa that the nuchal plate seperates the central plates or the nuchal plate is absent, this character is scored as 'not applicable'. **Phyllolepid**

 > - The coding of the new Xitun actinolepid is 0.